patrickgrey/elpac-2023/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Me
+  key: About ELPAC
   order: 3
 ---

 # About Me

-I am a person that writes stuff.
+This is just another demo page.